 "People have been very kind to me," Timoner said.

 Along his path the beauty in Alabama, the scenery in Arizona and New Mexico along old Route 66 has astounded him.
 He has been overwhelmed with the kindness of folk who have fed and housed him.

 When he completes his walk his plans are to turn around and walk back.
 He will ride from Jones Beach down to Tybee Island, Ga. then walk back to the Santa Monica Pier.

 In 1974, Timoner's 41-year-old father Bertram died of pancreatic cancer when B.J. was just five years old.
 His grandfather also died of pancreatic cancer.
 It has actually hit three generations of his family.

-Page 2 of 2 - While it is too later for him to save them but he walks so he can give someone else some more time with their kids, he said.
+While it is too later for him to save them but he walks so he can give someone else some more time with their kids, he said.

 He decided to walk to raise money because it was a decent way to make a spectacle of himself while raising cancer awareness.

 Pancreatic cancer ranks as the fourth leading killer among cancers.
 It is an aggressive form of cancer with 75 percent dying within the first year of diagnosis and only six percent survive for five years.
 About 40,000 die each year in the U.S. yet it only gets about two percent of National Cancer Institute funding.

 "It's sill pretty much a death sentence," he said.